GuidanceStudio/filament-tenant-members/README.md

 - `organization_user` — pivot table with role column
 - `organization_invites` — invitation tokens, roles, and expiration

+A fourth migration adds a `role` column to the existing `users` table to store the system-level (landlord) role.

 Migrations are loaded automatically from the package, so publishing is only needed if you want to modify the table structure (e.g., add extra columns to `organizations`).
 If you publish, the package will skip its own copies to avoid duplicates.

 ## Events